Colfenor/classic-mceliece-rust/README.md

 classic-mceliece-rust = "0.9"
 ```

-TODO To use a specific Classic McEliece variant, you need to import it with the corresponding feature flag:
+To use a specific Classic McEliece variant, you need to import it with the corresponding feature flag:

 ```toml
 [dependencies]